Contents:

 If you need help building your executive profile, get in touch.
 Our team can manage your online profile, develop your content, and coach you to make sure you’re recognised as an expert in your industry.

-Our leadership branding programme, The Brand You, is tailored to help high-calibre business leaders, entrepreneurs, and directors create and leverage a brand to achieve their goals.
-Although it’s a standalone offering, we can integrate it into our B2B social media services.
+Our leadership branding programme, Brand You, is tailored to help high-calibre business leaders, entrepreneurs, and directors create and leverage a brand to achieve their goals.
+We can execute the programme standalone or integrated into our B2B PR, SEO and social media services for brands.

-Talk to our social media team to discuss a social profiling strategy for your execs or click here to get back to the top of the page.
+Talk to our social media team to discuss a social profiling strategy for your execs.

-Written by: Lou Watson-Dowell, PR & digital strategy director at Definition.
+Written by Lou Watson-Dowell, Head of Digital PR and Social Media at Definition.